dmk2014/dmk2014.github.io/cv/index.md

 Below is an overview of my CV.
 Alternatively, you may view this information as a [PDF](/resources/cv.pdf).

-The skills displayed are by no means exhaustive, though they do represent what I currently feel is most relevant.
+The languages and tools displayed are by no means exhaustive, though they do represent what I currently feel is most relevant.

 {% highlight json %}

 {
-   "Skills": ["Javascript, Typescript, C#, SQL, Angular, Ionic"], "Work": [
+   "Languages": ["TypeScript", "C#", "VB.NET", "Java", "SQL", "HTML", "CSS", "JavaScript"], "Tools": ["Angular", "Ionic", "Visual Studio", "SQL Server", "Various NoSQL"], "Work": [
       {
          "Title": "Software Developer",